lycheeverse/lychee/README.md

 # TODO: redirections

-- Accepting redirects: redirect should be accepted if the inner status code is accepted
 - Record full redirection chain
 - Print redirection chain in the end, depending on verbosity or mode